-The FJ Cruiser was designed and developed as a basic, capable and affordable off-roader that specifically targeted serious off-roaders.
-If some of these hallmarks are preserved, the Toyota Compact Cruiser EV’s production model could be a formidable rival to the Jeep Renegade EV that will reach dealers in 2026.
-The LiteCruiser could be something that’s great for urban driving but also accommodates the occasional off-road adventure.
-TMC hasn’t revealed the exact release date or product details yet.
+The FJ Cruiser was designed and developed as a basic, capable and affordable off-roader that specifically targeted serious off-road enthusiasts.
+If a few of these hallmarks are preserved, the Toyota Compact Cruiser EV’s production model could be a formidable rival to budget off-roaders.
+The LiteCruiser could be something that’s great for urban driving but also accommodates the occasional adventure.

 The FJ Cruiser has created many memories in the U.S.

-However, despite its sales failure that led to its discontinuation in 2014, FJ Cruiser owners have many memorable stories.
+Despite its sales failure that led to its discontinuation in 2014, FJ Cruiser owners in the U.S. have many memorable stories.
 Here’s a special one indeed.
 An FJ Cruiser owner in North America is about to clock 1 million kilometers (621,000 miles) on his SUV with the help of some mechanics in Airdrie, a city in Canada, according to Driving.ca.
 Chris Dekker, the owner of the garage maintaining Postmedia photographer Mike Drew’s FJ Cruiser, says that the engine’s health is better than “vehicles with a quarter of the mileage.”